Special Educational Needs & Disability

 - How will we measure the progress of your child in school?

 - What support do we have for you as a parent of a child with SEND?

 - How is Kirton Lindsey Primary School accessible to children with SEND?

 - How will we support your child when they are joining this school, leaving or moving on to another class?

 - How will we support your child’s emotional and social development?

 To view and download our school SEND Policy and all other school policies please visit our Policies page.

-To view and download the SEND Information Report, click on the document below.
+To view and download the SEND Information Report or the Accessibility Policy click on the documents below.